 As in the case when we cruised Lysefjord, we spent most of our time on the top deck to maximise the all-encompassing vista of the water and cliffs comprising the fjord.
 It didn’t take long at all before the ferry had departed as they are pretty quick with the turnaround.

 As we left the dock, the next significant feature we saw on land was the zig-zag road that we were to take heading out of Geiranger as we continued on our road trip.
+This is the Ørnevegen (or the Eagle’s Road): the name of the eleven hairpin bends that ascend the steep, verdant hillside from Geiranger towards Eidsdal.
 As you will be able to see from the image below, this road had a number of hairpin turns as it leads back up to the higher altitude of the mountainous terrain that lies above and beyond the fjord.